top of page

 Detecting and treating eye diseases like glaucoma and cataracts at the earliest before they become serious issues.

-Helps detect other health conditions and recognize signs of serious undiagnosed problems such as hypertension, cardiovascular disease, high cholesterol, blood pressure, diabetes, and even cancer.
+It helps detect other health conditions and recognize signs of serious undiagnosed problems such as hypertension, cardiovascular disease, high cholesterol, high blood pressure, diabetes, and even cancer.

-Improving your vision will improve your performance at work and enhance your lifestyle in general.
+Improving your vision will improve your performance at work and overall lifestyle.

 Determine and treat colour blindness to help improve your overall health and quality of life.

-Establish a secure relationship with your optometrist to be able to provide adequate long-term eye care.
+Establish a secure relationship with your optometrist to provide adequate long-term eye care.

 How to Prepare for Your Eye Exam

-Preparing for your eye exam in Victoria, BC, can help ensure that you get the most accurate assessment of your eye health and vision.
+Preparing for your eye exam in Victoria, BC, can help ensure you get the most accurate eye health and vision assessment.
 Here are some steps you can take to be ready for your upcoming eye appointment:

-Compile medical information: Before your eye exam, make a list of any current medications you're taking, including over-the-counter drugs and supplements.
+Compile medical information: Before your eye exam, list any current medications you're taking, including over-the-counter drugs and supplements.
 Inform your optometrist about any existing health conditions or allergies you have.

 Know your family history: Some eye conditions, such as glaucoma and macular degeneration, can have a genetic component.
-If you're aware of any eye conditions that run in your family, share this information with your optometrist.
+If you know of any eye conditions in your family, share this information with your optometrist.

-Note changes in vision: Keep track of any changes in your vision, even if they seem minor.
-This can include blurred vision, difficulty focusing, or any sudden changes in how you see colours or shapes.
+Note vision changes: Track any changes in your vision, even if they seem minor.
+These can include blurred vision, difficulty focusing, or sudden changes in how you see colours or shapes.

-Bring previous eyewear: If you already wear glasses or contact lenses, bring them with you to your appointment.
+Bring previous eyewear: If you already wear glasses or contact lenses, bring them to your appointment.
 Your optometrist may want to assess your current prescription and discuss any adjustments.

-List concerns and questions: Prepare a list of questions or concerns you have about your eye health.
+List concerns and questions: Prepare a list of questions or concerns about your eye health.
 This can include inquiries about specific symptoms, potential risks, or any changes you've noticed in your vision.

 Dress comfortably: Wear comfortable clothing to your appointment, as you may need to sit still for some tests.
 Avoid wearing makeup or anything that could interfere with the examination process.